jbe456/arch-tips/install-arch-linux.md

 1. Insert USB key
 1. Enter [UEFI/BIOS configuration](./general-tips.md#enter-uefibios-configuration)
+1. Boot on the USB.
+Depending on the UEFI configuration you can:

+    - select the USB media to boot from
+    - or change the boot sequence to place the USB media first

+    Exit and save.

-1. Select the USB media to boot from: "Arch Linux archiso_x86_64 UEFI CD"
+1. Select "Arch Linux archiso_x86_64 UEFI CD"

 ### Prepare installation